rafabene/macala-game/README.md

 Because it shows that the web technology doesn't matter as long as the domain is well abstracted.

 ### - Is this architecture suitable for `enterprise applications`?
-It dependds.
+It depends.
 There could be certain use cases that requires you to watch some business gauges near to real time.
 In that case Websockets is preferable than a REST API.

 ### - Where is your `Service` class?
 This implementation doesn't not need/use a service class as all the logic is part of the game class.
 There's no need to use it.

-    "When a significant process or transformation in the domain is not a natural responsibility of an ENTITY or VALUE OBJECT, add an operation to the model as standalone interface declared as a SERVICE.
+>    "When a significant process or transformation in the domain is not a natural responsibility of an ENTITY or VALUE OBJECT, add an operation to the model as standalone interface declared as a SERVICE.
 Define the interface in terms of the language of the model and make sure the operation name is part of the UBIQUITOUS LANGUAGE.
 Make the SERVICE stateless."
+>

-    (Eric Evans Domain-Driven Design)
+>   (Eric Evans Domain-Driven Design)

 Furthermore, I suggest you to read the article about [Anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html) from Martin Fowler.

-    "If all your logic is in services, you've robbed yourself blind".
-(Martin Fowler)
+ >   "If all your logic is in services, you've robbed yourself blind".
+ >
+ > (Martin Fowler)

 ### - Why do you organized the `packages` that way?